libreswitch/ops/tests/lag_test.md

 ## Modify number of static LAG members upper limits
 ### Objective ###
-To verify it is possible to modify a LAG’s upper limits.
+To verify it is possible to modify a LAG's upper limits.
 ### Requirements
 The requirements for this test case are: